harpreetsahota204/crop_query/README.md

 ## What it does

 You have thousands of unlabeled images and a handful of cropped examples of an object you care about (say, a bird's nest, a defect on a product, a vehicle type).
-Template Match finds which images in your dataset likely contain that object and marks where in each image it appears.
+Crop Query finds which images in your dataset likely contain that object and marks where in each image it appears.

 The output is: